Color symbolism: Pink

 Pink is a prominent secondary or tertiary color in many color space models.
 It is associated with softness, sweetness, love, and immaturity.
 In the late 1800s, pink was gender-coded for boys and blue was gender-coded for girls—despite the color coding swapping over the past century.
 Del Giudice (2012) argues that pink-blue gender coding has been broadly consistent in the UK and the US since it appeared around 1890.

 Purple

 Purple is a secondary color of color space.
 It is commonly associated with power.
 The laborious expense of creating Tyrian purple led to purple's association with excess and royalty.
 Likewise, historically, murasaki—a deep purple of Japan—was deemed off-limits to ordinary people.
 As part of Victorian flower symbolism, the color of heliotrope's purple flowers often was used by grieving widows during their deceased spouse's funerals to symbolize devotion.

+Brown

+Brown is a shade of yellows, oranges, and reds.
+It is historically and prehistorically common in art due to its natural abundance through clay minerals.
+Since bright, vibrant colors have been harder to come by throughout history and therefore seen as more valuable, brown had been a symbol of poverty.
+St. Clair also claims that more recently, though, in response to a cultural distaste for conspicuous wealth, brown has gained popularity as a more humble color.
+For example, brown was common as a natural, earthy color in the Arts and Crafts movement as a counter-cultural response to Victorian magnificence.
+Khaki became a symbol for military clothing after the British armed forces began using this color for camouflage in the Indian subcontinent during the late 1800s.

 In marketing

 Color plays an important role in setting expectations for a product and communicating its key characteristics.
 Color is the second most important element that allows consumers to identify brand packaging.

 Marketers for products with an international market navigate the color symbolism variances between cultures with targeted advertising.
 Car manufacturer Volkswagen ran a commercial in Italy with a black sheep in the middle of a larger flock symbolizing those who owned a VW Golf as unique and self-assured among a crowd of others who were not.
 In several cultures around the world, a black sheep represents an outcast and is seen as something undesirable, while in Italy, a black sheep represents confidence and independence.